2025 Event Day Information

 Parking

 Parking will be at a premium.
-Please pay close attention to the parking attendants.
+Please pay close attention to the parking attendants and carpool if you can.

 Check-In and Ride Start Times

-There will be a rolling start time for all ride distances.
-The 30-mile riders will begin between 9:00 - 9:45, so if you're riding that course, plan to check in between 8:30 and 9:40.
-Al will be sending off several different waves of riders, so don't feel like you have to be first in line.
-We will have to send you out in waves to prevent the farm stops from becoming overwhelmed.
+There will be a rolling start time for all riders.
+The first wave will begin at 9:00 am and all riders need to leave by 9:30 am, so please plan to check in between 8:30 am and 9:30 am.
+Inexperienced and slower riders should plan to leave as close to 9:00 am as possible to ensure they complete the route, which is a little longer than in previous years.
+We will be sending off staggered waves of riders, so don't feel like you have to be first in line.
+Staggered waves prevent the farm stops and roads from becoming overwhelmed and congested.

 2022 Tour de Farms in Seven Days!
 (Click here to read the July 13, 2022 article)